ploomber/sql/course-material/interactive-queries-and-parameterization/parameterize-sql-queries.md

 ### Sample case

 The HR department would like to determine top five oldest and youngest employees in two different jobs: services, management.

 We can combine Python with SQL code using the `%sql` magic.
 With Python we can iterate over the jobs in the list `jobs`.
-With parameterization, we can then insert the job into the SQL query via the `{{}}` notation.
+With parameterization, we can then insert the job into the SQL query via the `{{variable}}` notation.

 ```{code-cell} ipython3
 jobs = ["services", "management"]